Hill tribes of Northeast India

-Northeast India comprises the former British province of Assam and part or all of the former princely states of Manipur, Tripura and Sikkim.
+Northeast India comprises Assam and part or all of the former princely states of Manipur, Tripura and Sikkim.

 There are areas of plains in the modern State of Assam, but otherwise the region is mostly hilly or mountainous.
 The hills have long been populated with Tibeto-Burman (a branch of Sino-Tibetan) hill people, some of whom originate in other parts of the Himalayas or of Southeast Asia.

 There are many distinct groups with unique languages, dress, cuisine and culture.

 The British made little effort to integrate the hill people into British India, but governed through a system of village chiefs and headmen.
-They gave these leaders greater authority than they had traditionally enjoyed.

-In some areas Protestant missionaries converted the people to Christianity and educated an elite.
-This elite pushed for greater autonomy for the hill people within the state of Assam, and obtained some autonomy at a district level after Indian independence in 1947.
+In some areas, educated elites pushed for greater autonomy for the hill people within the state of Assam, and obtained some autonomy at a district level after Indian independence in 1947.
 In response to attempts by the Assamese majority in the plains to impose their language, the hill people began to struggle for yet more autonomy as separate states within the Indian Union, which they largely achieved.

 Today, the hill people have political control in most of the new hill states surrounding Assam, although plains people control parts of the economy.
 There are continued tensions between the hill people and plains people, and also tensions between different hill peoples in each hill state.

 Violent insurgent groups continue to cause many fatalities.

 Location

 The North Eastern Region is bounded to the north by Nepal, China and Bhutan, to the east by Myanmar and to the southwest by Bangladesh.
 It is connected to India to the west by a narrow corridor.

 Apart from the fertile central plains of Assam bordering the Brahmaputra River and the Barak River, the region is hilly or mountainous, including parts of the Himalayas, the Garo Hills, Khasi and Jaintia Hills, Mikir Hills and North Cachar Hills to the south of the Brahmaputra, the Mishmi Hills in the far east, and the Patkai Range, Naga Hills, Manipur Hills, Lakher Hills and Lushai Hills along the border with Myanmar to the east and southeast.

 At the time of Indian Independence from British Rule in 1947, the Northeastern region consisted of Assam and the princely states of Manipur and Tripura.